jertol/opengift/README.md

 # OpenGift

-An open-source and lightweight gift registry application where family and friends can browse and claim gifts with integrated payment options.
+An open-source and lightweight gift registry application where friends and family can browse and claim gifts.

 ## Features